jappeace/jappeaceApplication/content/pinning-nixops-builds.md

    pkgs = ((import ./reflex) { }).nixpkgs;
 ```

+# Conclusion
+In this post we discussed how to pin nixops builds.
 There are other ways to do pinning, which is
 described [here](https://discourse.nixos.org/t/nixops-pinning-nixpkgs/734).
 I found it hard to get a working solution from that thread,